-External doors are generally available in four types of material: timber, uPVC, aluminium and composite materials, also known as GRP doors.
+At Everest, our external door range is available in four types of material: timber, uPVC, aluminium and composite (GRP).

 uPVC is very popular in modern homes as it is a good all-round material that offers exceptional value.
-With a smooth and naturally weatherproof finish, there's no danger of the doors ever degrading, and they are virtually maintenance free. uPVC is also a naturally insulating material, and the frames and panels are designed to offer high levels of energy efficiency.
+With a smooth and naturally weatherproof finish, they are virtually maintenance free. uPVC is also a naturally insulating material, and the frames and panels are designed to offer high levels of energy efficiency.

 No longer 'flimsy' or 'brittle', modern uPVC doors are built to be sturdy and secure, with steel reinforced frames and panels.
 The hinges and locks are welded securely to the steel reinforcement within the frame, meaning that would-be intruders cannot gain entry through this previous weak spot.

-Modern uPVC doors create a great first impression, with clean, simple lines and unique designs.
-Door colours vary from company to company, but popular colours include classic white and wood grain effect.
-This is created by bonding scratchproof and UV stable wood grain effect foils to the frames and panel, which mimic the realistic texture of timber.
+Modern uPVC doors create a great first impression in a variety of colours including classic white and wood grain effect.
 With two colour doors, you can have a door that looks like timber from the outside, with white on the inside for a neutral colour palette.

-Composite doors combine the benefits of different materials, creating a door that ticks all the boxes.
-Also known as GRP doors, composites are made from a solid core: either a timber panel or high density foam reinforced with a timber frame.
-This is then covered with a glass reinforced plastic (GRP) skin.
-Made using polyester resins and fibreglass, this durable 'thermoplastic' outer coating is also used for the underside of boats.
-That's perfectly robust for a front or back door!
+Composite doors (also known as GRP) combine the benefits of different materials.
+Composites are made from a solid core: either a timber panel or a timber frame filled with high density foam.
+The inner frame and core is covered with a glass reinforced plastic (GRP) skin made using polyester resins and fibreglass.
+The same durable 'thermoplastic' outer coating is used on the underside of boats.

-Which material should I choose for my new windows?
+Which material should I choose for my new door?